Depot Deal Days event is on now. Don't wait! Shop Event

 What Are Some Home Heating Alternatives to a Gas Furnace?

-Oil Furnaces:
+Oil Furnaces

 Some older homes may still use an oil furnace, although new ones are harder to find.
 Oil furnaces require fuel delivery, and storing oil requires the purchase of a specialized storage container.
 Typically, using oil to heat your home is more expensive than either natural gas or electricity.
 There’s also a higher risk of an oil furnace releasing carbon monoxide than with other fuel sources.

-Electric Furnaces:
+Electric Furnaces

 Electric furnaces are more popular in regions with milder winters; however, they may be a feasible alternative in remote areas, or those not served by natural gas.
 An electric furnace is easier to install and emissions-free, so there’s no risk of carbon monoxide.
-But electric furnaces take longer to warm your home, and depending on electricity prices in your area, can be more expensive to operate than a gas furnace.
+But electric furnaces tend to take longer to warm your home, and depending on electricity prices in your area, can be more expensive to operate than a gas furnace.

-Heat Pumps:
+Heat Pumps

 Why is Reliability Important When Buying an Energy-Efficient Gas Furnace?